-A brief (1 page) final report is to be turned in to the advisor, along with the "Verification of Completion of Practicum Requirement" form for each activity.
-The report should summarize the activities conducted to satisfy the requirement.
+A brief (1 page) final report is to be turned in to the advisor, along with the "Verification of Completion of Practicum Requirement" form for each activity separately.
+The report should summarize the activities conducted to satisfy the requirement and refer specifically back to the doctoral competencies.
 Copies of both the report and the verification form are then to be submitted to the Student Services Office.